algore87/scrapy_with_cron_in_wsl/README.md

 # scrapy_with_cron_in_wsl
 Scrapy Framework example combined with cron in wsl
 ## What does the Script do?
+It scrapes four specific routes of [https://www.telekom.de/](https://www.telekom.de/).
+Checks if the products are available and opens the browser to buy them.
 ## Set up Cronjob
 ### Add job to crontab
 First you want to specify which command gets executed at which scheduled time.
 You do this in a crontab.